 CAVEAT: before doing this, remove any existing planned givers from this exercise.

-For the annual fund, use RFM as a proxy for likelihood to make another gift.
-Donors with the highest RFM are the most likely to both give again and increase the amount of their gift.
+To boost your annual fund results, you can also easily use RFM as a proxy for the likelihood to make another gift.
+Marketing firms do this all the time to determine which buyers are more likely to buy again.
+Why not take a page from the for-profit marketing pros and utilize the power of RFM similarly?
+In other words, donors with the highest RFM are the most likely to both give again and increase the amount of their gift.

 What about LYBUNTS?
 LYBUNTS are donors who gave in the last year but haven’t given again in the current year.
 LYBUNTS are much more likely to give than a lapsed donor who hasn’t given in five years, so don’t neglect LYBUNT donors!